-- 9. The Council has no PFI or finance lease liabilities; if it were to enter into any of these schemes the accounting treatment would require the long term liability to be included in the CFR calculations. - 10.
-The Council is required to pay off an element of the accumulated CFR year each through a revenue charge (the 'Minimum Revenue Provision' or MRP) although it is allowed to undertake additional, voluntary payments. - 11.
+10. The Council has no PFI or finance lease liabilities; if it were to enter into any of these schemes the accounting treatment would require the long term liability to be included in the CFR calculations.

+- 11. The Council is required to pay off an element of the accumulated CFR each year through a revenue charge (the 'Minimum Revenue Provision' or MRP) although it is allowed to undertake additional, voluntary payments. - 12.
 DCLG Regulations require the Council to approve an MRP Statement each year.
 The Council is recommended to approve the following.